israpps/PS2-OPL-CFG-Database/scripts/README.md

 ### Using The Local Cache

 *After* you complete a scraping pass, Skyscraper will save data in its local cache.
-If you don't have any new games to scrape, you an disable querying the online service and tap directly form the local cache by setting the FORCE_CACHE_ONLY option to true inside the script under the _Configurable Options_ section.
+If you don't have any new games to scrape, you can disable querying the online service and tap directly form the local cache by setting the `FORCE_CACHE_ONLY` option to `true` inside the script under the _Configurable Options_ section.

 ### Other Options For The Script